TTM (Trailing Twelve Months) Explained: What It Is & How It Is Used

 What Is TTM (Trailing Twelve Months) in Finance?

-At the most basic level, TTM is a way for mature (often public) companies to report on financial performance outside of the typical structure of the fiscal year.
+TTM is a way for mature (often public) companies to report on financial performance outside of the typical structure of the fiscal year.
 While the most common use cases for TTM perspectives are in public markets, smaller private companies can also benefit from this view of performance data.

 TTM allows for flexibility to get updated information and account for time-specific impacts on the company’s finances.
-Being able to measure TTM data at any point and account for 12 consecutive months’ worth of data means that finance teams can measure recent performance data to quickly get at the “why” behind the numbers.
+Being able to measure TTM data at any point and account for 12 consecutive months’ worth of financial data means that finance teams can measure recent performance data to quickly get at the “why” behind the numbers.
 And measuring data from a TTM perspective can better equip finance teams and company leaders for fast-acting insights and decisions during unusually volatile time periods or seasonality.

 TTM Calculation